 To be considered for admission to the M.Arch. program, candidates must meet the following basic requirements

-- Have completed (or will soon complete) a baccalaureate degree (other than a B.Arch.) from an accredited institution,
+- Have completed (or will soon complete) a baccalaureate degree (B.S., B.A. or B.Arch.) from an accredited institution,

 - Have earned an undergraduate cumulative GPA of B (3.0) or higher,